Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 - [Provide feedback](#provide-feedback)
 - [Contributing](#contributing)

-## Node.js version support

-While the last `@azure/identity` version to support Node.js 8 is 1.3.0, `@types/node` has been updated to version 12.
-For more details, read the [support policy](https://github.com/Azure/azure-sdk-for-js/blob/main/SUPPORT.md).

 ## Dependency changes

 Version 2 of Azure Identity for JavaScript no longer includes native dependencies (neither ordinary, peer, nor optional dependencies).
 Previous distributions of `@azure/identity` included an optional dependency on `keytar`, which caused issues for some users in restrictive environments.

 Version 2 of Azure Identity for JavaScript now also depends on the latest available versions of `@azure/msal-common`, `@azure/msal-node`, and `@azure/msal-browser`.
 Our goal is to always be up-to-date with the MSAL versions.

-All credentials provided in version 2 of the Identity package for Node.js now make use of the latest `@azure/msal-node`. `InteractiveBrowserCredential` now uses the latest `@azure/msal-node` on Node.js and the latest `@azure/msal-browser` on the browser.

-Relying on the latest versions of MSAL comes with many benefits, but it has some considerations:
+Using the latest MSAL changes how credentials behave in the following ways:

-- For every new instance of all of the updated credentials, now they will do a first request to discover relevant endpoint metadata information from Azure.
+- The initial authentication attempt in the lifetime of your application will include an additional request to first discover relevant endpoint metadata information from Azure.
 - On the browser, the `InteractiveBrowserCredential` will now use the [Auth Code Flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) with [PKCE](https://tools.ietf.org/html/rfc7636) rather than [Implicit Grant Flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to better support browsers with enhanced security restrictions.
+  - To migrate to our version 2 of the `InteractiveBrowserCredential`, your Azure Active Directory App Registration needs to change.
+You can either create a [new app registration](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration#create-the-app-registration), or you can [update your existing app registration to support the Auth Code Flow](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow).
-Read more on this in our [docs on Interactive Browser Credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/interactive-browser-credential.md).
+  - Read more on this in our [docs on Interactive Browser Credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/interactive-browser-credential.md).

-## Bug fixes

-The v2 release fixes the following issues:

-- `InteractiveBrowserCredential` on Node.js sometimes caused the process to hang if there was no browser available.
-- The `AZURE_AUTHORITY_HOST` environment variable wasn't properly picked up in Node.js.

-Furthermore, `ClientSecretCredential`, `ClientCertificateCredential`, and `UsernamePasswordCredential` now throw if the required parameters aren't provided (even in JavaScript).

 ## Errors

-For our version two of Identity, we've renamed the error `CredentialUnavailable` to `CredentialUnavailableError`, to align with the naming convention used for error classes in the Azure SDKs in JavaScript.
+For our version 2 of Identity, we've renamed the error `CredentialUnavailable` to `CredentialUnavailableError`, to align with the naming convention used for error classes in the Azure SDKs in JavaScript.

 We've also introduced a new error, named `AuthenticationRequiredError`.
 This error will show up when a credential fails to authenticate silently and has the same impact on `ChainedTokenCredential` as the `CredentialUnavailableError`, which is to allow the next credential in the chain to be tried.